+The VaR that the Group measures is an estimate, using a confidence level of 95%, 21 Day holding period and a decay factor of 0.97.
 The VaR represents the risk of portfolios at the close of a business day, and it does not account for any losses that may occur beyond the defined confidence interval.
 The actual trading results, however, may differ from the VaR calculations and, in particular, the calculation does not provide a meaningful indication of profits and losses in stressed market conditions.

 To overcome the VaR limitations mentioned above, the Group also carries out stress tests of its portfolio to simulate conditions outside normal confidence intervals.
 The potential losses occurring under stress test conditions are reported regularly to the Group Asset Liability Committee (ALCO) for their review.
-The Group's VaR related information for the years ended 31 December 2023 and 2022 are as below, respectively.
+The Group's VaR related information for the years ended 31 December 2024 and 2023 are as below, respectively.

-SAR million: Foreign exchange rate risk Special commission rate risk Equity price risk Overall risk VaR as at 31 December 2023 0.19 0.03 9.08 8.94 Average VaR for 2023 0.74 23.35 18.50 37.62 VaR as at 31 December 2022 0.36 0.75 22.22 23.33 Average VaR for 2022 0.30 0.37 23.22 23.89 i) Special commission rate risk
+SAR million: Foreign exchange rate risk Special commission rate risk Equity price risk Overall risk VaR as at 31 December 2024 0.47 0.63 16.35 16.54 Average VaR for 2024 0.41 0.55 18.02 18.70 VaR as at 31 December 2023 0.19 0.03 9.08 8.94 Average VaR for 2023 0.74 23.35 18.50 37.62 i) Special commission rate risk